LDAP Injection

 (&(attribute=value)(objectClass=user))

-When user input is directly concatenated into queries, attackers can inject malicious payloads:
+When applications directly concatenate user input into queries, attackers can inject malicious payloads.
+For example:

 (&(username=*)(password=anything))

-The * wildcard character forces the query to match all entries, bypassing authentication.
+The * wildcard forces the query to match all entries, bypassing authentication.

 Common Exploitation Scenarios